AdobeDocs/core-services.pt-BR/help/interface/admin-getting-started/faq.md

 A ID da organização é exibida na página de aterrissagem da Experience Cloud e na [página de aterrissagem do Admin Console](https://adminconsole.adobe.com).

-Como alternativa, os administradores podem fazer logon no Admin Console (acesse [https://adminconsole.adobe.com](https://adminconsole.adobe.com#)) de uma organização específica e você será capaz de visualizar a ID organizacional do IMS no URL.
+Alternatively, administrators can log into the Admin console (Navigate to [https://adminconsole.adobe.com](https://adminconsole.adobe.com#)) for a specific organization, and you will be able to see your IMS org ID in the URL.

 Por exemplo, no URL a seguir: